aspose-pdf/Aspose.PDF-for-Java/Plugins/Aspose_Pdf_Java_for_Ruby/README.md

-# Aspose_Pdf_Java_for_Ruby
+# Aspose_PDF_Java_for_Ruby
-Aspose.Pdf Java for Ruby is a gem that demonstrates / provides the Aspose.Pdf for Java API usage examples in Ruby by using Rjb - Ruby Java Bridge.
+Aspose.PDF Java for Ruby is a gem that demonstrates / provides the Aspose.PDF for Java API usage examples in Ruby by using Rjb - Ruby Java Bridge.

 ## Installation